gpeyton/ai-devotional/devotional/index_Q2.md

 The story of Amy Carmichael, who saved children from temple slavery in India and taught them about God's love and righteousness.
 *Hymn*: Jesus Loves the Little Children

-## Week 18: Sanctification
+## Week 18: The Need for a New Heart
 **Memory Verse**: "Now may the God of peace himself sanctify you completely, and may your whole spirit and soul and body be kept blameless at the coming of our Lord Jesus Christ."
 (1 Thessalonians 5:23)

-### Day 1: What Is Sanctification?
+### Day 1: Can Any One Go to Heaven with This Sinful Nature?
-*Catechism Q35*: What is sanctification?
+*Catechism Q38*: Can any one go to heaven with this sinful nature?
-*Catechism A*: Sanctification is the work of God's free grace, whereby we are renewed in the whole man after the image of God, and are enabled more and more to die unto sin, and live unto righteousness.
+*Catechism A*: No; our hearts must be changed before we can be fit for heaven.
 *Hymn*: Take My Life, and Let It Be

 ### Day 2: Self-control